Xuexue-Jiang/React-ShareMe-App/README.md

 🍇 A Pinterest like social media app named ShareMe built with Create-react-app

-👩‍💻 User login uses Google OAuth and Sanity is used for the backend database.
-Data query is using GROQ.
+👩‍💻 User login uses Google OAuth

+🎃 Sanity is used for backend storage and data query.
+Data query schema is using GROQ.

 🍒 User can post images/pins as well as save pins, and comment on pins.